Legacy7005/Number-Guessing-Game/README.md

 # Number Guessing Game: 🤔#️⃣?
-## Small number guessing game for anyone to play with and improve on.
+### Small number guessing game for anyone to play with and improve on.
+### Let the computer guess your number...